onflow/ccf/ccf_specs.md

 CCF obsoletes [JSON-Cadence Data Interchange Format](https://developers.flow.com/cadence/json-cadence-spec) (JSON-CDC) for use cases that do not require JSON.

-## Status of this Document

-This document is a release candidate (RC3).

 ## Copyright Notice

-Copyright (c) 2022-2023 Dapper Labs, Inc. and the persons identified as the document authors.
+Copyright © 2022-2024 Flow Foundation and the persons identified as the document authors.

 This document is licensed under the terms of the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for more information.